 School Test Coordinators should check to ensure all students have signed out of TestNav by reviewing student statuses in Pearson Access.
-Students signed out of TestNav will appear in an Exited status.
-Those student testing devices should be checked before the end of the testing window to make sure TestNav has been exited after testing.
-Only after all Sections of the test have been submitted will the status reflect Completed or Submitted for Scoring.
+Students signed out of TestNav will appear in the Resumed status.
+Students still in the Active status should be Resumed by the STC and moved to the next Section.
+Only after all Sections of the test have been submitted will the status reflect Submitted for Scoring.